 ‘That’s fine’ I purred ‘I don’t want to cast the hotel in a negative light in these tricky times but I will be writing about it, so I really need to cast a fair light on the hotel which I could see had been commandeered by agents of the government’ Silence.

-HONEST REPORTS, DAY BY DAY FROM QUARANTINE HOTEL, HOLIDAY INN HEATHROW THE PHOTO IS FROM A TRIP TO COLOMBIA IN HAPPIER DAYS.
-OR MY FIRST HAIRWASH, NO MORE SAND IN MY HAIR.
-AND SOME TERRIBLE […]
+HONEST REPORTS, DAY BY DAY FROM QUARANTINE HOTEL, HOLIDAY INN HEATHROW (SEE DAY 4) THE PHOTO IS FROM A TRIP TO COLOMBIA IN HAPPIER DAYS.
+OR MY FIRST HAIRWASH, NO MORE SAND IN MY HAIR. […]

 OR, FLYING FREE AGAIN JUST FOR THE DAY.
 MAKING DECISIONS AWAY FROM TULUM.

 Been very unsure what to do next.
 Return to UK where my new house is finally ready, or go to Oaxaca or Veracruz.
 Both are far and really need to been part flight from either Merida or Chetumal.
 So I went for the second time yesterday to the french patisserie to work.
 It was a stroke of luck.
 Not only is Giles, who works there a like minded (we had a long political chat), but he came up with a site for me to visit that I’d never heard of, Ek Balam.
 The site of the pyramid of the angels.
 Thank god, a decent bit of nearby archaeology.